 The VPN provider is headquartered in the British Virgin Islands.
 A country with no data retention laws.
 As the company points out, any request for user information would have to be issued by a local court, and the company’s network is designed so that it cannot match users to IP addresses.
 And as pointed out by a company spokesperson, the British Virgin Islands are not part of the so-called 14 Eyes intelligence alliance.

-EXCLUSIVE DEAL: Get 3 months free on ExpressVPN’s annual plan & save 49%
+BEST FOR NETFLIX: ExpressVPN is our top choice for unblocking Netflix.
+Get 3 months free on ExpressVPN’s annual plan & save 49%

 Main Features Of ExpressVPN